heremaps/naksha/docs/AUTH.md

 }
 ```

-Thumb rule is - **All specified values** should match with resource attribute values, to call an Access Attribute a MATCH.
+Thumb rule is - **All specified values** should match with (ARM) resource attribute values, to call an Access Attribute a MATCH.

 So: